Poultry Netting Trial

 In order to test the effectiveness of Electric Fencing in preventing Foxes from attacking poultry in an enclosure, 25 culled hens were purchased and a farm in a rural location was used for a trial utilising various forms of electric netting.

-The birds were split into 5 lots and housed adjacent to each other in five 150m2 runs (50m net) with an arc in each.
-The arc was left open so the birds could move at will.
+The birds were split into 5 lots and housed adjacent to each other in five 150m2 runs (50m net) with a housing arc in each.
+The arc was left open permanently so the birds could move at will.
 The pens were sited in line 5m away from the hedge row and 3m between runs.

 Control using plain chicken wire 1m tall, no electric fencing, no roof and not dug in.